 The Sino iron project will be the world’s biggest magnetite iron ore mine when fully operational.
-The open-pit mine, located in Cape Preston, about 100km south-west of Karratha in the Pilbara region of Western Australia, will produce magnetite concentrate and pellets.
-The estimated lifespan of the mine is 25 years.
+The open-pit mine, located in Cape Preston, about 100km south-west of Karratha, Pilbara, Western Australia, will produce magnetite concentrate and pellets.

 The project was completed in 2014, approximately four years behind schedule.
 It consists of six production lines, of which the first two lines were operational by end of 2013.
-First shipment of fine iron ore from the mine was made to China in December 2013.
+First shipment of fine iron ore from the mine was made to China in December 2013 and the project delivered 74Mt of high-grade product since exports commenced.

 The project has not only suffered significant delays and consequent cost overruns but was also entangled in legal disputes with Mineralogy as the latter filed a case to cancel CITIC Pacific’s mining rights over the property citing the failure of royalty payment as the reason.